 Management of Obesity

 Managing obesity involves surgical and non-surgical methods.
-Based on the severity of obesity, the treatment modalities are selected.
+The treatment modalities are selected based on the severity of obesity.
 Losing weight is not just a treatment or a brief therapy.
 Neither can one achieve results with crash diets and detoxes.
-Sustainable results where the patient loses the excess weight and sustains the healthy weight without losing their strength and rigour is the successful management of obesity.
-This can be achieved only with a committed team of healthcare professionals, including the physician, dietician, psychiatrist or therapist, surgeon, exercise therapist and other sub-specialities.
-Needless to say, the patient’s commitment along with the right mindset is crucial for the health goals.
+Sustainable results where the patient loses the excess weight and sustains the healthy weight without losing their strength and rigor is the successful management of obesity.
+This can be achieved only with a committed team of healthcare professionals, including the physician, dietician, psychiatrist or therapist, surgeon, exercise therapist, and other sub-specialties.
+The patient’s commitment, along with the right mindset, is crucial for the health goals.

 The following evaluation is mandatory to go on a surgical weight loss journey:

 - Screening phase to evaluate the BMI, co-morbidities like metabolism, hormonal profile, other diseases, and syndromes.

 - A comprehensive weight-loss program including diet, lifestyle changes and routine exercise

 - Maintenance phase: This phase may last the rest of your life, but it is required for at least 2-3 years after weight loss surgery.